DevenSuji/MasteringLinux/Linux_File_System.md

 | /tmp | Contains temporary files that may be deleted without any warning during boot. |
 | /usr | Contains subdirectories with program files, libraries for these program files, and documentation about them. |
 | /var | Contains files that may change in size dynamically, such as log files, mail boxes, and spool files. |

+### <b><ins>Commands</ins></b>
+* mount : The mount command gives an overview of all mounted devices.
+To get this information, the /proc/mounts file is read, where the kernel keeps information about all current mounts.
+It shows kernel interfaces also, which may lead to a long list of mounted devices being displayed.